Teacher video: Interpretations of the past

 Teaching interpretations in history

-This History scheme of work video supports teachers in helping pupils understand that there are multiple ways of looking at the past and that interpretations are an essential part of historical study.
+In this History video, teachers are supported in helping pupils understand that there are multiple ways of looking at the past and that interpretations are an essential part of historical study.

-See more of our Year 5 and Year 6 History scheme of work and our Mixed-age History scheme of work.
+See more of our Key stage 2 History scheme of work and our Mixed-age History scheme of work.

 For copyright reasons, you may not screenshot this page.